 - Heath Ledger Project

 In September I continued my interviewing program for the National Film and Sound Archive’s Heath Ledger Young Artists Oral History Project with two interviews with graduating students from the National Institute of Circus Arts (NICA).
-Tim Rutty, seen below rehearsing an aerial rope routine, is specialising in aerials and has his eye on work with Circa.
-His show reel is at this link.
+Tim Rutty, seen above rehearsing an aerial rope routine, is specialising in aerials and has his eye on work with Circa.

 - Wayne McGregor